 - Interactive map with booth-level results.

-This site isn’t perfect.
-Here is a list of issues I know about.
-If you spot any other problems, or have an idea for something you’d like to see, feel free to contact me at [email protected].
+If you spot any issues problems, or have an idea for something you’d like to see, feel free to contact me at [email protected].

 This site costs money to host and maintain.
 If you find it useful, please consider making a donation to keep it live.